sourcefuse/loopback4-microservice-catalog/services/ocr-service/README.md

 ## Overview

-Microservice for handling contract ocr data.
+Microservice for uploading contract document and getting OCR and HOCR data from CLM ML API.